-The expected fuel savings to be achieved by installation of fully automated biomass fired boiler is 2,18,363 litre of FO annually.
-The annual monetary saving for this project is INR 36.79 lakh, with an investment of INR 130 lakh and a payback period of 3.5 years.
+The expected fuel savings to be achieved by the installation of a fully automated biomass fired boiler is 2,18,363 litres of FO annually.
+The annual monetary saving for this project is INR 36.79 lakh, with an investment of INR 130 lakh, and a payback period of 42 months.